-- all permit conditions necessary to ensure that the burn will be conducted so as to minimize the impacts of the fire on visibility and on public health and welfare and all conditions necessary to meet the requirements of this section VI; - 2. the applicant shall promptly initiate suppression action if the fire fails to comply with the permit terms or other activities to ensure that the fire remains within the terms of the permit; - the applicant shall evaluate the fire with appropriate resources to determine whether the fire remains within the permit terms.
-Appropriate evaluations may include daily monitoring and appropriate modeling to determine whether the fire will cause a violation of any ambient air quality standard or will cause unacceptable impacts to human health or welfare, visibility or the environment.
+- 1. All permit conditions necessary to ensure that the burn will be conducted so as to minimize the impacts of the fire on visibility and on public health and welfare and all conditions necessary to meet the requirements of this Section VI; - 2.
+The applicant must promptly initiate suppression action if the fire fails to comply with the permit terms or other activities to ensure that the fire remains within the terms of the permit; - 3.
+The applicant must evaluate the fire with appropriate resources to determine whether the fire remains within the permit terms.
+Appropriate evaluations may include daily monitoring and appropriate modeling to determine whether the fire will minimize the potential for a violation of any ambient air quality standard or otherwise cause unacceptable impacts to human health or welfare, visibility or the environment.